To All Awards

 The entry form consists of five (5) steps.
 You will have the option to save your progress during each step of the process.

-Create your "MY ENTRIES" Account.
+Create your Account.

-Bookmark https://www.appliedartsmag.com/myentries/ for easy access to your account later.
+Bookmark https://www.appliedartsmag.com/myaccount/ for easy access to your account later.

-Be sure to provide a phone number and email address that you access regularly outside of school when setting up your "My Entries" awards account.
+Be sure to provide a phone number and email address that you access regularly outside of school when setting up your account.
 All winners will be notified in June, so it is CRUCIAL that you are available to provide any additional images or information we may need for the Awards Annual.

 NOTE: If you've entered the Applied Arts Awards previously, please use the email address associated with your account.

-All entrants must complete an online entry form in My Entries, regardless of payment method, to be eligible for entry.
+All entrants must complete an online entry form in Awards Entries, regardless of payment method, to be eligible for entry.

 View a sample entry